Infanticide: Pagan European tribes

 In his highly influential Pre-historic Times, John Lubbock described burnt bones indicating the practice of child sacrifice in pagan Britain.

-The last canto, Marjatan poika (Son of Marjatta), of Finnish national epic Kalevala describes assumed infanticide.
-Väinämöinen orders the infant bastard son of Marjatta to be drowned in a marsh.

-The Íslendingabók, the main source for the early history of Iceland, recounts that on the Conversion of Iceland to Christianity in 1000 it was provided – in order to make the transition more palatable to Pagans – that "the old laws allowing exposure of newborn children will remain in force".

-However, this provision – among other concessions made at the time to the Pagans – was abolished some years later.

 Christianity

 Christianity explicitly rejects infanticide.
-The Teachings of the Apostles or Didache said "thou shalt not kill a child by abortion, neither shalt thou slay it when born".
-The Epistle of Barnabas stated an identical command, both thus conflating abortion and infanticide.
-Apologists Tertullian, Athenagoras, Minucius Felix, Justin Martyr and Lactantius also maintained that exposing a baby to death was a wicked act.
+The Teachings of the Apostles or Didache states "thou shalt not kill a child by abortion, neither shalt thou slay it when born".
+The Epistle of Barnabas makes a similar statement.
+Early Christian writers such as Tertullian, Athenagoras, Minucius Felix, Justin Martyr and Lactantius also maintained that exposing a baby to death was a wicked act.
 In 318, Constantine I considered infanticide a crime, and in 374, Valentinian I mandated the rearing of all children (exposing babies, especially girls, was still common).
 The Council of Constantinople declared that infanticide was homicide, and in 589, the Third Council of Toledo took measures against the custom of killing their own children.
+Christianity thus played a leading role in the abolition of infanticide in the Roman Empire.